alexgomesnet3/docker-email-worker-compose/README.md

-## Docker E-mail worker built with Nginx, Python, Redis and PostgreSQL
+## Docker E-mail worker built with Nginx, Python, Redis and PostgreSQL - COD3R Cursos Udemy

 ### E-mail worker built with Nginx, Python, Redis and PostgreSQL, using Docker Compose to facilitate installation in any environment: